Self-care ideas: affordable ways to put your wellbeing first

 What is self-care?

 We all need to take care of ourselves.
-This can mean simply making sure we eat a healthy diet and take regular exercise if we’re able to, or it could involve going on a programme of self-improvement.
+This can mean simply making sure we eat a healthy diet and take regular exercise if we’re able to, or learning something new.

 Taking care of ourselves means that we are being proactive in our approach to our wellbeing.
 And if you’re being looked after by a carer, your self-care practices can help them too.
 By taking some time to look after yourself, you’ll find it easier to express your needs to your carer.